chrobaktruhlik/align-inline-comments-vscode-extension/README.md

 ## Usage
 In editor, right-click mouse on supported file type to open Context Menu and then select **Align Inline Comments** command from modification group or open Command Palette a then type **Align Inline Comments**.

-## Supported file type / languageID
+## Supported file type / language ID
 * javascript
 * powershell
 * typescript